zinic/crawl/core.md

 #### Uncontested Skill Retries

 Failed skill rolls that are uncontested may be retried by the character: e.g. a rogue trying to pick a lock while the party waits safely around them.
 This costs the character time.
-The game master is encouraged to pick a time using the action point cost of the skill as a guide if present.
+The game master is encouraged to pick a time using the energy point cost of the skill as a guide if present.
 This time is doubled for further attempts.

 For example: a character fails their roll and it took them 1 minute to make the attempt.
 They then fail their second roll which took them 2 minutes this time around.
 The third roll finally succeeds, this attempt taking 4 minutes.
 The character therefore spent a total of 7 minutes.